New Job

 GRYFN products are output in a reference frame matching that of the trajectory input.
 The POSPac default is WGS-84 UTM with zone matching trajectory origin, but other datums may be used.

-GNSS Tasks
+GNSS Processing

-GNSS Processing Tasks can be used to run SBG Qinertia or Applanix POSPac in the background without any user interaction with the respective program's graphical interface.
+GNSS Processing can be used to run SBG Qinertia or Applanix POSPac in the background without any user interaction with the respective program's graphical interface.
 This feature relies on a valid Qinertia or POSPac license and the executable path being properly defined in your settings.

 SBG Qinertia